 The president of Crypto Capital, Ivan Manuel Molina Lee, has been arrested by Polish authorities on suspicions of money laundering and being involved in an international drug cartel.

-Polish authorities asserted that Molina Lee was laundering money for Columbian drug cartels using a cryptocurrency exchange, but neglected to mention which exchange was used.
+Polish authorities asserted that Molina Lee was laundering money for Colombian drug cartels using a cryptocurrency exchange, but neglected to mention which exchange was used.

 Polish prosecutors released a statement saying, in part: “This the largest effort by Polish prosecutors to secure losses associated with illegal activity…The effort was a combined effort between Polish and international special forces.”